Kargil War: Pakistan

-Shortly after declaring itself a nuclear weapons state, Pakistan had been humiliated diplomatically and militarily.
+Shortly after declaring itself a nuclear weapons state, Pakistan was humiliated diplomatically and militarily.
 Faced with the possibility of international isolation, the already fragile Pakistan economy was weakened further.
 The morale of Pakistan forces after the withdrawal declined as many units of the Northern Light Infantry suffered heavy casualties.
+Journalist Nasim Zehra claims the then FCNA commander "could not face his troops" after the withdrawal.
+Zehra further claimed instructions were given that lessons or courses on Kargil would not be taught at the National Defence College or any other institutions.
 The government refused to accept the dead bodies of many officers, an issue that provoked outrage and protests in the Northern Areas.
-Pakistan initially did not acknowledge many of its casualties, but Sharif later said that over 4,000 Pakistani troops were killed in the operation.
-Responding to this, Pervez Musharraf said, "It hurts me when an ex-premier undermines his own forces", and claimed that Indian casualties were more than that of Pakistan.
+Pakistan initially did not acknowledge many of its casualties, but Sharif later said over 4,000 Pakistani troops were killed in the operation.
+Responding to this, Pervez Musharraf said, "It hurts me when an ex-premier undermines his own forces", and claimed Indian casualties were more than that of Pakistan.
 The legacy of Kargil war still continues to be debated on Pakistan's news channels and television political correspondents, which Musharraf repeatedly appeared to justify.

 Many in Pakistan had expected a victory over the Indian military based on Pakistani official reports on the war, but were dismayed by the turn of events and questioned the eventual retreat.
 The military leadership is believed to have felt let down by the prime minister's decision to withdraw the remaining fighters.
-However, some authors, including Musharraf's close friend and former American CENTCOM Commander General Anthony Zinni, and former Prime minister Nawaz Sharif, state that it was General Musharraf who requested that Sharif withdraw Pakistani troops.
+However, some authors, including Musharraf's close friend and former American CENTCOM Commander General Anthony Zinni, and former Prime minister Nawaz Sharif, state that it was General Musharraf who requested Sharif to withdraw Pakistani troops.
 In 2012, Musharraf's senior officer and retired major-general Abdul Majeed Malik maintained that Kargil was a "total disaster" and bitterly criticised General Musharraf.
 Pointing out the fact that Pakistan was in no position to fight India in that area; the Nawaz Sharif government initiated the diplomatic process by involving the US President Bill Clinton and got Pakistan out of the difficult scenario.
-Malik maintained that soldiers were not "Mujaheddin" but active-duty serving officers and soldiers of the Pakistan Army.
+Malik maintained the soldiers were not "Mujaheddin" but active-duty serving officers and soldiers of the Pakistan Army.